steveyen/moxi/index.markdown

 ### Protocol support

-* memcached text protocol (for upstream and downstream communication)
+* memcached text protocol (for upstream and downstream communication).
-* memcached binary protocol (for downstream communication)
+* memcached binary protocol (for downstream communication).
-* later: binary support for upstream communication and mixing and matching protocols (e.g. some downstream text, some binary)
+* later: binary support for upstream communication and mixing and matching protocols (e.g. some downstream text, some binary).

 ### Optimizations